 We want men and women everywhere to flourish in their lives and relationships.
 The sad truth is that 1 in 4 women around the world experiences violence from an intimate partner during their lives.

 We exist to end violence against women in all its forms.
 But violence against women is not a women’s issue; it’s a human issue.

-If violence against women is to end, we need men to help challenge the attitudes and behaviours that perpetuate it - in themselves, and in other men.
+If violence against women is to end we need men to help challenge the beliefs, attitudes and behaviours that perpetuate it - in themselves, and in other men.
 That's why we launched First Man Standing.
 Over 1500 people have signed up to an online community of men committed to standing up and speaking out about violence against women – be it in their families, churches or workplaces.

 What you can do